TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/48 - Galatians/Galatians 3/Galatians 3.18.md

 ---

-For if the inheritance is of the law, it is no more of promise: but God hath granted it to Abraham by promise.
+For if the inheritance is of the law, it is no more of promise; but God has granted it to Abraham by promise.